babelouest/glewlwyd/README.md

 ## Docker

-The docker image is available, run the following command:
+A docker image is available for tests on localhost, run the following command:

 ```shell
 $ docker run --rm -it -p 4593:4593 babelouest/glewlwyd_quickstart
 ```

+And open the address [http://localhost:4593/](http://localhost:4593/) on your browser.

 More information in the [install documentation](docs/INSTALL.md#docker).